Dawod-G/ENSEA_Typst-Template/src/template/main-lab.typ

-#import "../template-lab.typ": lab-report
+#import "../template-lab.typ": report

 // ============================
 // VARIABLES TO MODIFY
 // ============================

-#show: lab-report.with(
+#show: report.with(
   // Title of the lab report
   title: [#lorem(10)],